 The main idea of social media is that you can interact with people.
 On social media, you can prove your proficiency and increase your audience, distributing information that is helpful to users in general (e.g. via tweets or blogs) or to colleagues (e.g. as part of a social networking group on LinkedIn).
 Secondly, social media is a place to launch your marketing strategy and advertise your services to your target audience.

-Social media is not about your private or public pages; it’s about conversions.
+With the social media marketing for psychologist, private practices have the potential to thrive on conversions.
 That’s why your social media accounts should not only inform clients but also sell your services to them by letting them book sessions.
 Thanks to relevant and authoritative content and social media mechanics, you can attract prospects and make them your clients.
 How can you use social media correctly and effectively?
 Let’s find out.

 How to market your private practice on social media

-Marketing your private practice on social media is one of the most powerful things you can do, but it can be intimidating to start.
+Marketing tips for psychologists often include social media as one of the most powerful things you can do, but it can be intimidating to start.
 You need to be aware of the ethical considerations, client confidentiality, HIPAA regulations, etc. All of these things can be intimidating.